enjoy2000/discord-pokemon-go-snipe-bot/README.md

 ```
 no matter what the order.

-If not the messages will be deleted automatically.
+If not, the messages will be deleted automatically.

 ## Requirements